-Matter Section of Environment Further written information requested Response from Titleholder NOPSEMA Status Number Submission Regulation (To be completed by NOPSEMA) 8 Operational monitoring details in Section 8 relate to site specific site information (slick size, thickness) for the duration of the spill which is provided to AMSA by unaffected Lightning MSS vessels.
-The purpose of such information, at the direction of AMSA, is to inform the spill response options and determine when response termination conditions occur.
-In monitoring 'slick thicknesses' observations relating to air-breathing fauna (sea-birds, mammals, turtles) will also be noted.
-Each of the available MSS vessels has capability to perform such wildlife monitoring via the MMOs. sensitivity (refer E P Table 5-10), undertake g MSS vessels, Bight Petroleum will monitor for oil impacts to environmental sen any additional scientific monitoring considered necessary (e.g. oiled wildlife (sea are removed from the table.
-The Project Manager will be responsible for initiatin bird and marine mega-fauna) and water quality).
-Accordingly, references in required marine fa oven capability in performing these scientific studies to determine environmental ing equipment and have standing agreements with NATA registered laboratories tract suppliers.
-Accordingly the fo llowing amendments are r nade to the Lighting MSS EP: Under Section 8.3.1.2 (Response Team Responsibilities) the following statement shall be included under the Bight Emergency Management Team: phtning MSS vessels, Bight Petroleum will monitor for oil impacts to environmenta ertake any additional scientific monitoring considered necessary(e.g. wildlife, wat al impact to the particular .Under Sect ion 6.3.1 ( Bight Petroleun n Roles & Responsibilities), the following responsibility is added to the Bight Proje ect Manager: o N lecessary oil spill monitorir ng (operational and scientific) is undertaken during a Tier 2 oil spill.
-Under Secti on 6.6.1 ( Emission/Discha arge Monitoring, Quantification and Reporting) the following statement is made: ng at the direction of AMSA will be undertaken to determine the response actions I impact to environmental sensitivities, additional scientific monitoring (e.g. water sels, if oil is detected at 9 Section 5.5.1 & Section 6.4 Regulation 13(5) and 14(5) How is the passive acoustic monitoring going to be an effective control?
+Matter Section of Environment Further written information requested Response from Titleholder NOPSEMA Status Number Submission Regulation (To be completed by NOPSEMA) 8 information, at the direction of AMSA, is to it relate to site specific site information (slick size, thickness) for the duration of the nform the spill response options and determine when response termination conding the available MSS vessels has capability to perform such wildlife monitoring via tions occur.
+In monitoring 'slick thicknesses' observations relating to air-bro sensitivity (refer E P Table 5-10), undertake g MSS vessels, Bight Petroleum will monitor for oil impacts to environmental sen any additional scientific monitoring considered necessary (e.g. oiled wildlife (seal are removed from the table.
+The Project Manager will be responsible for initiating bird and marine mega-fauna) and water quality).
+Accordingly, references ri required marine fa oven capability in performing these scientific studies to determine environmental ing equipment and have standing agreements with NATA registered laboratories tract suppliers.
+Accordingly the fo llowing amendments are r nade to the Lighting MSS EP: Under Secti on 8.3.1.2 (Response Tea am Responsibilities) the following statement shall be included under the Bight Em ergency Management Team: ghtning MSS vessels, Bight Petroleum will monitor for oil impacts to environmenta ertake any additional scientific monitoring considered necessary(e.g. wildlife, wate al impact to the particular .Under Sect ion 6.3.1 ( Bight Petroleun n Roles & Responsibilities), the following responsibility is added to the Bight Proje ect Manager: o N lecessary oil spill monitorii ng (operational and scientific) is undertaken during a Tier 2 oil spill.
+Under Secti on 6.6.1 ( Emission/Discha arge Monitoring, Quantification and Reporting) the following statement is made: ing at the direction of AMSA will be undertaken to determine the response actions I impact to environmental sensitivities, additional scientific monitoring (e.g. water sels, if oil is detected at 9 Section 5.5.1 & Section 6.4 Regulation 13(5) and 14(5) How is the passive acoustic monitoring going to be an effective control?
 Specifically what are the sensitivities of the system, how will the range distance of sounds be determined, at what distances and levels of sound detection will power downs and shut-downs occur, and what arrangements are in place to ensure employees or contractors have the appropriate competencies and training to effectively undertake the monitoring?
 Refer to Information Below